 Can I apply for both formats (campus and distance)?
-Can I switch to the other format once admitted into the program?
+Can I switch to the other format once admitted into the pathway?

 No, you must select either Campus or Distance on your application.
 Make sure to select the correct format for you.
-If space is permitted, you may be able to switch once you complete a semester of the program.
-The Distance format is currently impacted!
-Applicants who are interested in the Distance format, should apply directly.
+If space is available, you may be able to petition to switch formats once you complete a semester of the pathway.
+The distance format is currently impacted.
+Applicants who are interested in the distance format, should apply directly.

-How many students are admitted into the RN-BSN program?
+How many students are admitted into the RN-BSN pathway?

-Historically, the RN-BSN program has not been impacted so all applicants who met the minimum admission requirements have been admitted.
+Historically, the RN-BSN pathway has not been impacted so all applicants who met the minimum admission requirements have been admitted.

 How does an applicant know if the School of Nursing received the application?